Skip to main content

 Key Skills:

-• Completion of the module will enhance skills in working as a group, information retrieval and scientific writing.
+• Completion of the module will enhance skills in working as a group, information retrieval and focussed scientific writing.

 • Skills in organising and participating in effective meetings will be developed.